 Hello, a number of things might have brought you here.

-You can listen or purchase my album, find examples of my composition work and find out about my performance work and new show 'The Sea and Me'.
+You can listen or purchase my album, find examples of my composition work, info about my solo show 'The Sea and Me' and my podcast 'SeaGazing'.
 If you want to connect, there is my mailing list, all the usual socials and you can email me for anything work related.
-If you want to support me creatively with or without spending money head to my support page.

 Thank you xx

 Here is a recent video talking about my show 'The Sea and Me.'
 I created it for The Rural Touring Network as one of their supported artists for the 'Spotlight Sessions' that took place in August 2020.

 If you'd like an official bio or cv, please email me to request one

 I am a singer-songwriter, composer, live improvised sound maker and performer based in Glasgow.
 I love the human voice, the act of singing and exploring objects and their sounds.
 Lots of my songs first come to me as a vocal line, often with incoherant words and then grow from there.
 I see myself as a vocalist before a poet, I have the desire to communicate which comes out through song or sometimes a piano line.
 Some songwriters are poets firsts, singers second, for a long time I have judged my own intuitive way of writing believing it should be more refined, clever and academic.
 I am constantly re-learning and appreciating my own way of working, that lives in my being, knowing and voice.